codeguy/php-the-right-way/_includes/code-style-guide.md

 # Code Style Guide

 The PHP community is large and diverse, composed of innumerable libraries, frameworks, and components.
 It is common for PHP developers to choose several of these and combine them into a single project.
-Is is important that PHP code adhere (as close as possible) to a common code style to make it easy for developers to mix and match various libraries for their projects.
+It is important that PHP code adhere (as close as possible) to a common code style to make it easy for developers to mix and match various libraries for their projects.

 The [Framework Interop Group][1] (a.k.a.
 PHP Standards Group) has proposed and approved a code style standard — [PSR-1][2] and [PSR-2][3].
 Don't let the funny names confuse you.
 These two standards are merely a "shared set of rules and expectations about how to format PHP code."
 That's all.